moorepants/BicycleDataProcessor/README.rst

    $ tar -zxvf bicycle_parameters.tar.gz
    $ rm bicycle_parameters.tar.gz

-In your working directory create a ``bdp-defaults.cfg`` and change ``pathToDatabase`` and ``pathToParameters`` to point to the downloaded and unzipped database file and the ``bicycle-parameters`` data directory, respectively.
+In your working directory, create a ``bdp-defaults.cfg`` and change ``pathToDatabase`` and ``pathToParameters`` to point to the downloaded and unzipped database file and the ``bicycle-parameters`` data directory, respectively.
+See the ``example-bdp-defaults.cfg`` for reference.
+This file follows the standard Python configuration file format.

 Interact with the data
 ----------------------